shammip/Stock-Portfolio-Tracker/WEEKLY_STATUS.md

 * Get a webpage started in Github
 * Design the first page (homepage)
-* Research the resources we will need: a database and a data source:
+* Research the resources we will need: a database and a data source for stock info